msaidf/rstudio-shiny/README.md

 # rstudio-shiny
-Docker container hosting Rstudio and Shiny server on Ubuntu 14.04
+Docker container hosting Rstudio and Shiny server, as well as Jupyter with IRkernel, on Ubuntu 14.04.
+A web based terminal is installed but need to be activated using 'web-terminal start'.
+Neovim is also installed.
+Zsh has been installed but need to be activated using 'chsh -s /usr/bin/zsh'.
+Oh-my-zsh is also ready to be activated by 'zsh ~/ohmyzsh-install.sh'.
+Headless dropbox can be installed by 'chmod +x dropbox-install.sh && sh ~/dropbox-install.sh'